 Let fresh-picked (sun-warmed) blueberries cool before you place them in a closed container.

-Don’t wash blueberries until just before you eat or cook with them so they don’t get mushy.
+Wash blueberries just before you eat or cook them.
+Washing too far in advance makes for mushy berries.
 Even if you freeze them, wait to wash until you’re ready to eat.

 Freeze blueberries in a single layer first.
-Once frozen, berries can be stored on top of one another in larger containers.
+Once frozen, berries can be stored stacked in larger containers.

 Fresh-picked blueberries will keep 10-14 days when refrigerated shortly after bringing them home from the farm.